matthiaslang/jackychess/readme.md

 - try out internal "compact move" representation with a single long (or int if it works..) for a move. may reduce mem consumption and object creation during move generation.

+- insertion sort for move ordering and "lazy" ordering (yet already used with compact move impl)

 # bugs